viur-framework/viur-docs/source/quickstart.rst

 If a flat datastructure doesn't fit your needs anymore, its easy to switch to a hierarchical structure.
 The following code shows the modified module, which utilizes the hierarchy application to store its data.

-Update your skeleton to derive from server.applications.hierarchy.HierarchySkel
+Update your skeleton to derive from server.prototypes.hierarchy.HierarchySkel

 ::

  # -*- coding: utf-8 -*-
     from server.bones import *
-    from server.applications.hierarchy import HierarchySkel
+    from server.prototypes.hierarchy import HierarchySkel

     class NewsSkel( HierarchySkel ): #Datamodel for this modul: